The MERGE storage engine, also known as the

 a compound index) in the index definition for the underlying

-table and the MERGE
+table and the MERGE table must be the

 same.